reVrost/marketplace-zkevm/README.md

 # Immutable zkEVM Example Marketplace

 ## Please Note
-This repository is currently archived.
 The repository is here and you can use it as an example.
-However please be aware that breaking changes from the `@imx/sdk` are not implemented and the marketplace will not run locally.
+However please be aware that breaking changes from the `@imx/sdk` may/may not be implemented and the marketplace will not run locally.

 https://docs.immutable.com/docs/zkevm/build-marketplace/